LukasBuecherl/Plugin-Download-iBioSim/README.md

 ### Note: Must be run using a Linux subsystem

+# Set-up Instructions

-To run locally without using a Docker container, first you must change the path variables in app.py:
+To run locally without using a Docker container, first you must have iBioSim and reb2sac built on your machine.

+For iBioSim copy a built version of iBioSim into the working directory with app.py, or follow instructions to build iBioSim from GitHub:

+1. Clone iBioSim into the bioSimPortal directory (from MyersResearchGroup/iBioSim)
+2. Change your working directory to .../bioSimPortal/iBioSim (run 'cd iBioSim')
+3. Run 'mvn clean package -Dmaven.javadoc.skip=true -Dmaven.test.skip=true'

+For reb2sac, follow instructions to clone and build in any directory on your machine (from MyersResearchGroup/reb2sac)

+Then, edit path variables in app.py:

- - At line 259, change the path to the full path of your reb2sac directory, ending with '.../reb2sac/src:'
+ - At line 265, change the path to the full path of your reb2sac directory, ending with '.../reb2sac/src:'

-Copy iBioSim into the working directory with app.py.

 Navigate to the folder path with app.py in the terminal and run: